 Writing sounds like an easy job, right?
 Sitting at a laptop in a cafe, sipping lattes and tapping away at a keyboard, waiting for the royalties cheques to roll in….

-That is, unfortunately, not how it goes for most of us!
+Unfortunately, that’s not how it goes for most of us!

 So, here are my top tips for staying in good form as a writer.